welcome to Crouch End Festival

 We distribute Crouch End Festival programmes in early June, containing a handy map and a daily programme of events.
 Always check the website for extra events and last-minute additions.
-Check our site regularly to keep up with what is going on, as new events tend to be uploaded on a daily basis and sign up to our Twitter account.
+Check our site regularly, as new events tend to be uploaded on a daily basis, and please sign up to our Twitter account.

 Have a great time – and please send us your photos and links to any videos you’d like to share. #crouchendfest